GLOBAL CREATIVE CONFERENCE

-Bright, eye-catching graphics helped sell the event and give it a professional look.
+I designed the bright, eye-catching graphics that helped sell the event and give it a professional look.
 We wanted to convey to students that this was an event organised entirely by students, while also demonstrating a level of professionalism to any professionals and interested speakers.

 In just two, we had 125 sign-ups from emerging creatives across 5 continents.

 I was extremely proud of this as the event was made independently and entirely from scratch.

 Despite this being my first ever virtual event, the graphics and promotion boosted professionalism and made it less like a student-run event.

 Hosting and moderating live discussions from speakers across 4 timezones